unmojang/drasl/doc/troubleshooting.md

    keytool -import -trustcacerts -noprompt -file ~/.mitmproxy/mitmproxy-ca-cert.pem -alias mitmproxy -keystore ~/cacerts
    ```

+5. Download the [latest version of Java Proxy Fix](https://github.com/unmojang/java-proxy-fix/releases) and place it anywhere, e.g. `/home/MYUSER/java-proxy-fix.jar`.
+Java Proxy Fix patches `java.net.URL.openConnection` to always respect the configured proxy server.

-5. Configure the Minecraft client to proxy requests through mitmproxy and use your customized keystore.
+5. Configure the Minecraft client to proxy requests through mitmproxy, use your customized keystore, and use Java Proxy Fix.
 In Fjord Launcher or Prism Launcher, you can go to Edit Instance → Settings → Java arguments and add the following.
-Note that `/home/MYUSER/cacerts` should be replaced with the path to your copy of the keystore, but `changeit` is the default password for the keystore used by Java and should be included verbatim.
+Note that `/home/MYUSER/cacerts` and `/home/MYUSER/java-proxy-fix.jar` should be replaced with the correct paths, but `changeit` is the default password for the keystore used by Java and should be included verbatim.

    ```
-   -Djavax.net.ssl.trustStore=/home/MYUSER/cacerts -Djavax.net.ssl.trustStorePassword=changeit -Dhttp.proxyHost=localhost -Dhttp.proxyPort=8080 -Dhttps.proxyHost=localhost -Dhttps.proxyPort=8080
+   -Djavax.net.ssl.trustStore=/home/MYUSER/cacerts -Djavax.net.ssl.trustStorePassword=changeit -Dhttp.proxyHost=localhost -Dhttp.proxyPort=8080 -Dhttps.proxyHost=localhost -Dhttps.proxyPort=8080 -javaagent:/home/USER/java-proxy-fix.jar
    ```

    If everything is working, mitmproxy should intercept a request to https://drasl.example.com/session/session/minecraft/join every time the client joins a server.

-6. On the Minecraft server, you'll need to add the same arguments AND use [Java Proxy Fix](https://github.com/unmojang/java-proxy-fix) to make the server respect them.
-Download the [latest version](https://github.com/unmojang/java-proxy-fix/releases) of Java Proxy Fix and place it next to your Minecraft server JAR.
-Then, use something like the following command to start the server.
-Again, make sure to change `/home/MYUSER/cacerts` to the path to your copy of the keystore, but do not change `changeit`:
+6. On the Minecraft server, use something like the following command to start the server.
+Again, make sure to change `/home/MYUSER/cacerts` and `/home/MYUSER/java-proxy-fix.jar` to the correct paths, but **do not change `changeit`**:

    ```
    java -Xmx1024M -Xms1024M \